 Egremni Beach reopened with road access after the 2015 earthquake — previously it was 347 steps down, which kept out everyone except the seriously determined.
 The road is steep and narrow, but any rental car handles it.

-In September, this 2 km stretch of white pebble beach is practically empty.
-I'm talking 15 people on a Wednesday.
+In September, this 2 km stretch of white pebble beach runs practically empty — think 15 people on a Wednesday.
 The water shifts from emerald to cobalt depending on the sun angle, and there's a silence here that's impossible in July.
-No facilities whatsoever — bring everything.
+No facilities whatsoever, so bring everything.

-The downside?
+The one catch?
 September weather occasionally brings a stormier day.
 But even then, watching waves crash against the cliffs from the road viewpoint is spectacular.
 Pack a raincoat alongside the sunscreen.

 The Eric Wind Still Blows (But Gentler)